Azure/ALZ-Bicep/infra-as-code/bicep/modules/vwanConnectivity/generateddocs/vwanConnectivity.bicep.md

 parExpressRouteGatewayName | No       | ExpressRoute Gateway Name. parAzFirewallName | No       | Azure Firewall Name. parAzFirewallPolicyDeploymentStyle | No       | The deployment style of the Azure Firewall Policy.
-Either one shared firewall policy (`SharedGlobal`) or one policy per region (`PerRegion`), defaults to `SharedGlobal`. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name. parAzFirewallPoliciesAutoLearn | No       | The operation mode for automatically learning private ranges to not be SNAT. parAzFirewallPoliciesPrivateRanges | No       | Private IP addresses/IP ranges to which traffic will not be SNAT. parAzureFirewallLock | No       | Resource Lock Configuration for Azure Firewall.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+Either one shared firewall policy (`SharedGlobal`) or one policy per region (`PerRegion`), defaults to `SharedGlobal`. parAzFirewallPoliciesName | No       | Azure Firewall Policies Name.
+This is used to automatically generate a name for the Azure Firewall Policy following concat of the pattern `parAzFirewallPoliciesName-hub.parHubLocation` if you want to provide a true custom name then specify a value in each object in the array of `parVirtualWanHubs.parAzFirewallPolicyCustomName`. parAzFirewallPoliciesAutoLearn | No       | The operation mode for automatically learning private ranges to not be SNAT. parAzFirewallPoliciesPrivateRanges | No       | Private IP addresses/IP ranges to which traffic will not be SNAT. parAzureFirewallLock | No       | Resource Lock Configuration for Azure Firewall.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.